pkivolowitz/asm_book/README.md

 gcc -g main.S
 ```

+Without the `-g` command line option, your debugger may not properly
+operate.

 #### The C Pre-Processor

-If you want `gcc` to run your code through the C pre-processor
+To repeat, if you want `gcc` to run your code through the C
-(for handing `#include` for example), name your assembly language
+pre-processor (for handing `#include` for example), name your assembly
-source code files with a capital S. So, on Linux:
+language source code files with a capital S. So, on Linux:

 `gcc main.s`